rafalp/Misago/README.rst

 To get a basic empty forum up simply run::

    docker-compose build
-   docker-compose run --rm misago extras/init.sh docker-compose up -d
+   docker-compose run --rm misago initdev docker-compose up -d

 A Django developer server will start, enabling you to visit ``127.0.0.1:8000``